xrwang/textanalysis/README.md

 :ear:

+Much of this material and libraries from fastai's amazing numerical linear algebra course https://github.com/fastai/numerical-linear-algebra

 ### What is NMF?

 NMF is "straightforwardly" Non-negative matrix factorization.
 I'll use text analysis / topic modeling as an example to break down the steps: